Home / Health & Wellness Articles / Physical Health /

-You can tell if a relationship is toxic when spending time with someone drags you down, belittles you or makes you feel hurt, angry, and miserable.
-Some people think of a “toxic relationship” as the most dangerous kind of relationship – one that only involves abuse or addictions.
-These are, in fact, harmful characteristics of any relationship.
-However, the signs of a toxic relationship are often more subtle and less obvious.
+Some people think of a “toxic relationship” as one that involves abuse, but it can be more subtle and less obvious.
 The underlying basis of any toxic relationship involves insecurity.
-Two common insecure relationship positions include what I will refer to as “Controllers” and “Dependants.”
+Two common insecure relationship positions include what is referred as “Controllers” and “Dependents.”

 Controllers as Toxic:

-Dependant people come in pairs with controlling people.
-A dependant is insecure and weak, and doesn’t feel worthy of respect, true appreciation and love as a valuable person.
-They crave intimacy but are too vulnerable to express and request their needs.
-They give control to others.
-They avoid expressing anger or any true feelings.
-Dependant people in toxic relationships blame their own inadequacies for any problems they may have.
+Dependent people in toxic relationships blame their own inadequacies for any problems they may have.
 They have low self-esteem and constantly worry about making the other person happy.
 They also make excuses for the controlling-type person they are involved with.
-In order to not be a part of a toxic relationship, the main goal for a dependant person is to separate their identity from their mates – to regain their power and control to influence and change their life.
+In order to not be a part of a toxic relationship, the main goal for a dependent person is to separate their identity from their partner’s.

 Being in a toxic relationship may feel like you are pouring water into a vase with holes in it.
 What represents a “toxic relationship” to you?
 Here are some other signs that should be carefully examined:

-- You spend all your time with only that person to the exclusion of all other friends.
+- You spend all of your time with that person to the exclusion of all other friends.

-- When one person becomes what he/she thinks the other wants him/her to be rather than expressing himself/herself honestly.
+- When one person becomes what they think the other wants them to be.

 - When you’re working so hard to please and nothing seems to work.